 For a single missing tooth, an implant-supported crown fills the space and does not require the alteration of the teeth that surround the gap.
 A dental crown retained by a dental implant looks, feels, and functions just like your natural tooth.

 For multiple missing teeth, an implant-supported bridge or partial denture can fill in the gap.
 This restoration may be fixed or removable, depending on your needs and personal preference.
 Dental implants are especially beneficial in the case of multiple missing teeth, as they stabilize the jawbone which would otherwise be at a high risk of rapid degeneration.

 Missing All Teeth

-For an entire arch of missing teeth, dental implants provide crucial stability for a complete denture.
-Sometimes, the dental implants can be restored with a full denture on the very same day as the placement.
-Whether fixed or removable, an implant-retained solution keeps the jaw bone healthier for longer and supports a well-balanced, nutritious diet.
+For an entire arch of missing teeth, a few strategically placed dental implants provide crucial stability for a complete denture.
+Sometimes, the implants can be restored with a full denture on the very same day as the placement.
+Whether fixed or removable, an implant denture solution keeps the jawbone healthier for longer and supports a well-balanced, nutritious diet.

 Understanding the Cost of Dental Implants